pottekkat/personal-website/content/posts/open-source-internship-programs.md

 | [Google Season of Docs](https://developers.google.com/season-of-docs) | 6 Months | [May 17th - December 14th](https://developers.google.com/season-of-docs/docs/timeline) | [Depends of budget of the organization](https://developers.google.com/season-of-docs/docs/tech-writer-payments) |

 This program gives technical writers an opportunity to gain experience in open-source.

+If you are interested in contributing to documentation, this is a really good opportunity to work on some interesting projects.

 ## Outreachy